libor-m/ngs-course/07-gtools.rst

 	-b <( sortBed -i Ensembl.NCBIM37.67.bed ) |
 	wc -l

-3. Count the number of merged open chromatin regions file overlapping with genes:
+3. Count the number of merged open chromatin regions file overlapping with genes

+Here, we are supposed to do the reversed - count the number of genes containing open chromatin region from the ENCODE dataset.

 .. code-block:: bash